vllm-project/llm-compressor/examples/quantization/w8a8_fp8/README.md

 ## `fp8` Weight and Activation Quantization

-`llm-compressor` supports quantizing weights and activations to `fp8` for inference time memory savings and acceleration.
+`llm-compressor` supports quantizing weights and activations to `fp8` for memory savings and inference acceleration with `vLLM`

-> vLLM supports `fp8` compuation on Nvidia GPUs with compute capability > 8.9 (Ada Lovelace, Hopper generations).
+> `fp8` compuation is supported on Nvidia GPUs with compute capability > 8.9 (Ada Lovelace, Hopper).

-There are four steps:
-* Load model and tokenizer
-* Prepare calibration data
-* Apply quantization
-* Evaluate accuracy in vLLM

 ### Installation

-To get started, install `llm-compressor`.
+To get started, install:

 ```bash
 git clone https://github.com/vllm-project/llm-compressor.git